dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/freshdesk.md

 1. Log in to your Freshdesk account.
 1. Click on the profile icon to open "Profile Settings".
 1. Copy the API key displayed on the right side.

+> Note: The Freshdesk UI, which is described here, might change.
+The full guide is available at [this link.](https://support.freshdesk.com/en/support/solutions/articles/215517-how-to-find-your-api-key)

 ### Initialize the verified source